 A short course typically incorporates a sequence of survey lectures and other activities focused on a single theme of applied mathematics during the two days immediately preceding the JMM.
 Its goal is to provide professional and in-training mathematicians an introduction that can:

 Usually there are about six lectures, and it is anticipated that the proceedings of the Short Course will be published in the AMS series Proceedings of Symposia in Applied Mathematics.
 A list of past short courses is available on our website.

-Preliminary proposals may be as short as one page.
-After reviewing the preliminary proposals, the Subcommittee may ask for more details from some of the proposers.
-Proposals should be sent via email to Associate Executive Director (firstname.lastname@example.org) with a cc to Robin Hagan Aguiar (email@example.com).
-For full consideration for the 2019 Short Courses, proposals should be submitted by December 18, 2017.
+Preliminary proposals may be as short as one page, and suggestions and questions are welcome.
+More detailed guidance is available in the Short Course Manual.
+Proposals should be sent via email to the Associate Executive Director (firstname.lastname@example.org) with a cc to Robin Hagan Aguiar (email@example.com).
+For full consideration for the 2020 Short Courses, proposals should be submitted by December 18, 2018.

 The mathematical background, knowledge, and experience of the participants vary greatly: from novice to specialist, from graduate student (or even undergraduate or high school student) to senior professor, from college (two-year or four-year) teacher to researcher or industrial practitioner.
 That said, a short course targeted on individuals with a solid background in undergraduate mathematics is most likely to draw interest and satisfy participants.
 Lectures overall should be coherent in terms of theme, terminology, and notation; the speakers need to keep in mind that their audience consists of non-specialists, and each talk should begin with ideas that are readily accessible to everyone.
 Ideally, lectures lead to an indication of the "state of the art," but in a way that acknowledges challenging aspects without placing too many technical or conceptual roadblocks in the way of the participants.